How to Convert CSHTML to PDF Using Razor Headlessly in C# | IronPDF

 Install-Package Razor.Templating.Core

-• Create empty Razor View and name it "Data.cshtml".
+• Create an empty Razor View named "Data.cshtml".

-Add the HTML string that you would like to render to PDF:
+Add the HTML you want to render as PDF:

 <table class="table">